leonSadowski/Latex-Table-Generator/Readme.md

 Python module to generate LaTeX tables using uncertainties.unumpy uarrays (uncertainties package © 2010–2016, Eric O. LEBIGOT)

 This module allows to create tables of values with uncertainties, that are saved in a .tex-file.
-The uncertainties will be displayed in the .tex-table via '\num{x(y)}'.
+The uncertainties will be displayed in the .tex-table via '\num{x(y)}' when an error is given, else '\num{x}'.

-Restrictions:
+Update notes 2.0:
-Each column needs to have the same number of entries.
+Removed Restrictions (different lines for each column possible, only one column possible, no temporary txt file necessary)

-Needs at least two columns.
+CAVE:
-.tex-file will be overwritten each time the python file is executed!
+.tex-files will be overwritten if already existent!